paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 The progress of the operation is indicated through `operation-storage-items`, `operation-waiting-for-continue`, `operation-storage-done`, `operation-inaccessible`, or `operation-error` notifications generated on the corresponding `chainHead_unstable_follow` subscription.

+The operation continues even if the target block is unpinned with `chainHead_unstable_unpin`.

 This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_storage` if instead you want to retrieve the storage of an arbitrary block.

 `{"event": "operation-storage-items"}` notifications will be generated.
 Each notification contains a list of items.
 The list of items, concatenated together, forms the result.